 Claude Code leverages the native capabilities of the Claude model family:

-- Extended Thinking Blocks: These are preserved in the model context by default, representing a functional departure from earlier iterations that discarded them.
-This allows for coherent reasoning threads but occupies output token space.
+- Extended Thinking Blocks: These are preserved in model context by default — a departure from earlier versions that discarded them.
+This allows coherent reasoning threads but eats into output token space.

-- Thinking Block Constraints: Toggling thinking modes mid-conversation is not supported, and consecutive thinking blocks must exactly match the model's original outputs without user modification.
+- Thinking Block Constraints: You can't toggle thinking modes mid-conversation.
+And consecutive thinking blocks must exactly match the model's original outputs — no user modification allowed.

-- Context Window Management: With Claude 4.6 Opus supporting up to 200,000 tokens (with 1 million token beta availability), Claude Code can absorb substantial repository context, though token economics remain a consideration.
+- Context Window Management: Claude 4.6 Opus supports up to 200,000 tokens (1 million in beta), so Claude Code can absorb substantial repo context — but token economics are still a real consideration.

 Cursor's Approach